Ball Archives

 Public status is explicit

-Published items, candidate records, planned collections, and future digital access states are marked so the public site does not imply stronger publication claims than the evidence supports.
+Collection guides, public record pages, and future access states are marked so the public site does not imply stronger publication claims than the evidence supports.

 Principle